 How long should you pause between breaths?

 Every person is different, use your body as a gauge to breathe naturally.
-This specific diaphragm breathing exercises not like Yoga breathing exercises where you count for inhaling and exhaling; This breathing exercise will help you break your old breathing habit and start breathing in a healthy way when you speak.
+These specific diaphragm breathing exercises not like Yoga breathing exercises where you count for inhaling and exhaling; This breathing exercise will help you break your old breathing habit and start breathing in a healthy way when you speak.

 Would Practicing Yoga Breathing Help with this exercise?

 One of the master trainers here at Magnetic Speaking Julia Beauchamp has an extensive background in teaching Yoga.
-When people have a hard time breaking their shallow breathing habits, she teaches them how to use internal presence generated by a Yoga practice to keep their bodies calm, centered and at ease while speaking.
+When people have a hard time breaking their shallow breathing habits, she teaches them how to use internal presence generated by a Yoga practice to keep their bodies calm, centered, and at ease while speaking.
 This yields extraordinary results and sometimes all forms of speaking anxiety disappear.